+I also breed Kennel Club resigned Working Labradors but this website focusses on my ‘doodles’.
 My Labrador website is currently being updated and when it’s up and running again, I will post the direct link.
-This website mainly focuses on my Cockapoos & Cavapoos.

 Originally from East Lothian, I now live in Fife, near Cupar, overlooking the Firth of Tay.
 I live in a Farm Cottage, in a beautiful rural location, surrounded by fields and woodland, which are ideal for exercising the dogs.
 In addition to breeding my dogs, I work from home, which means I’m always around to look after the dogs and any litters we have.